Swizec/reactd3lander/content/articles/corona-simulation.md

 ## How big an impact does social distancing have?

 Not much is known about Covid19 yet.
 We know it's about 2x as virulent as the flu and 30x as deadly.
-Meaning each infected person infects 3 others on average (vs. 1.5 for flu) and is 30x more likely to die.
+Each infected person infects 3 others on average (vs. 1.5 for flu).

 Estimates range from [3% to 6% mortality rate](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30195-X/fulltext).
 The seasonal flu has a [mortality rate around 0.1%](https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm).

 A 3% mortality rate does not mean that 3% of the world will die.
 It means that *if you have corona, you have a 3% chance of death from corona*.

-Luckily far fewer people have gotten Covid19 than the flu.
+For now, many fewer people have gotten Covid19 than the flu.
 [51,000,000 flu illnesses](https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm) vs. "just" [174,000](https://coronavirus.jhu.edu/map.html) for Covid19.
-For now.
+With so far limited testing, numbers are likely to change.

-**This is where social distancing comes into play.**
+This huge difference in rate of infection is why you see some people saying *"Eh way fewer people die than with regular flu"*.

-Observe 👇
+Those people are wrong. **Observe how social distancing saves lives** 👇

 <iframe src="https://corona-simulation.now.sh?title=Covid19+without+distancing&mortality=3.4&virality=70&reinfectability=20&lengthOfInfection=40" style="border: 0px; width: 100%; height: 670px"></iframe>

-Without social distancing the virus spreads through our population rapidly.
-Infections and deaths grow exponentially.
+Without social distancing the virus spreads through our population exponentially.
+Infections and deaths grow like crazy.

-Add social distancing, however, and the virus is so contained it can barely spread.
+But add social distancing and the virus is so contained it barely spreads.
 A few people get infected, most recover, and that's it.
 No pandemic.

 <iframe src="https://corona-simulation.now.sh?title=Covid19+with+distancing&mortality=3.4&virality=70&reinfectability=20&socialDistancing=80&lengthOfInfection=40" style="border: 0px; width: 100%; height: 670px"></iframe>